 Training & Education

 Venture Community Services is committed to empowering employees and community members through ongoing education and innovative training opportunities that cultivate talents.
-The culturally diverse, multidisciplinary team of expertly trained professionals strives to broaden the perspectives and enrich the lives of all employees.
+Our culturally diverse, multidisciplinary team of expertly trained professionals strives to broaden the perspectives and enrich the lives of all employees.
 Venture’s leadership model embraces the core values of honesty, respect, integrity, innovation, and compassion with the goal of developing a strong, capable, and compassionate workforce.

 View our Training Brochure